symfony/symfony-docs/components/var_exporter.rst

         Bar::class => ['privateBarProperty' => $propertyValue],
     ]);

-    // Alternatively, you can use the special "\0" syntax Hydrator::hydrate($object, ["\0Bar\0privateBarProperty" => $propertyValue]);
+    // alternatively, you can use the special "\0" syntax Hydrator::hydrate($object, ["\0Bar\0privateBarProperty" => $propertyValue]);

 Instances of ``ArrayObject``, ``ArrayIterator`` and ``SplObjectHash`` can be